 According to some stereotypes, when you eat Chinese food, you’ll be hungry an hour later.
 That stereotype is known as the “Chinese food paradox.”
 One of the culprits behind that stereotype is rice, a very starchy food which metabolizes quickly.
 Others blame monosodium glutamate (MSG) when hunger creeps in shortly after finishing a meal.
 Italian food is also shrouded in stereotype.
-“The trouble with eating Italian food, according to British writer George Miller, is that five or six days later you’ll be hungry again.
-With Italian food–at least Americanized Italian food served in some of the ubiquitous abhorrent chains–portions are enough to feed a village in a developing country.
-A plethora of pasta, tons of tomato sauce, miles of meatballs–is it any wonder Alka Seltzer’s most famous commercial depicted a poor sap bemoaning the consumption of dozens of Mamma Mia’s spicy meatballs?
+“The trouble with eating Italian food,” according to British writer George Miller, “is that five or six days later you’ll be hungry again.”
+With Italian food–at least Americanized Italian food served in some of the ubiquitous chains–portions are often enough to feed a village in a developing country.
+A plethora of pasta, tons of tomato sauce, mountains of meatballs.
+Is it any wonder Alka Seltzer’s most famous commercial depicted a poor sap bemoaning the consumption of dozens of Mamma Mia’s spicy meatballs?

 These stereotypes may have been fashioned in humor, but there may be some elements of truth behind them.
-Unfortunately many of the stereotypes about Vietnamese food are based on inaccurate and xenophobic untruths perpetuated by people who haven’t tried Vietnamese food.
+Unfortunately many of the stereotypes about Vietnamese food are based on inaccurate and xenophobic untruths perpetuated in many cases by people who haven’t tried Vietnamese food.
 The stereotype which should persist about Vietnamese food is that it leaves an indelible impression on your taste buds that leaves you craving it again and again.
 Of course, being wholly accurate, you couldn’t call it a stereotype.

 Pop Muzak reverberates throughout the large, well-lit dining room where diners sink into oversized maroon vinyl booths and study a menu replete with tempting options.
 While some items are pretty standard fare, fix your eyes and take a chance on some of the entrees and appetizers not served anywhere else.
 Your adventurous spirit will be result in a unique and flavorful meal you’ll want to duplicate soon.

 Unlike some American restaurants, it’s not only the meat entrees that warrant their own special sections on the menu.
-SaiGon’s menu pays tribute to rice and noodles, two Southeast Asia staples.
+Saigon’s menu pays tribute to rice and noodles, two Southeast Asia staples.
 Rice plates and noodle plates can be ordered with various meats, fish shrimp or egg rolls (one appetizer order just isn’t enough), all of which are wonderful.
 One of our favorite combinations includes shredded pork and pork chops, both incomparably grilled and seasoned with anise and other spices.

-Every time we think Vicki has outdone herself with an entree that surprises us, we uncover another dish we swear might be better than anything else on the menu.
+30 August 2009: Every time we think Vicky has outdone herself with an entree that surprises us, we uncover another dish we swear might be better than anything else on the menu.
 That makes it difficult to pinpoint one favorite.
 Instead, you’re bound to find one new favorite every visit.
 During an August, 2009 visit, we discovered the special clay pot rice with grilled chicken (#70 on the menu).
 Clay pot cooking is popular throughout Asia where the clay pot is used as both pot and serving dish.
 As you eat, the clay pot remains piping hot throughout your meal which allows the slightly smoky sauce of chicken simmered and slightly caramelized on the pot to waft invitingly for the duration of your meal.

 Grilled chicken is but one of the centerpieces of this entree which also includes mushrooms, ginger and Chinese sausage (an unbelievably delicious sausage).
 The flavors coalesce with the fine-grain rice to form a delicious composite, a soul-warming Vietnamese comfort food that might make you long for a cold winter day.

 Sai Gon may have been the first restaurant in town to offer durian shakes (no longer on the menu as of April 2022) and I may be the only non-Asian in town who orders them.
 Considered the world’s stinkiest fruit, durian exudes a light aroma reminiscent of tropical fruit and garlic, but my stand-up comic friend Bill Resnik insists it is closer to the malodorous emanation of “feet and perspiration.”
 If you’re not into adventurous beverages (at least those without alcohol), a lesser risky beverage you might enjoy is a Jackfruit shake (although when ripe and unopen, it may have a malodorous fragrance, too) with tapioca (boba).
 Jackfruit tastes a bit like pineapple only not quite as sweet or juicy.
 Another option is an avocado shake which might remind you a bit of sweet guacamole which you drink.
 The menu also ofers a Guyabano shake which sounds almost too good to be true.
 Guyabano is a heart-shaped fruit with a dark green, leathery and spike-like skin.
 Its flesh is creamy and delicious as well as being high in carbohydrates and vitamins while being low in cholesterol, saturated fat and sodium.

 Sai Gon is one of the very best Vietnamese restaurants in a city replete with outstanding Vietnamese restaurants.
 It’s where we go to get our exotic fix as its menu offers options heretofore not found at other restaurants in town.
 More than the rest of them, Sai Gon has that memorability that makes us long for return visits.